 Another method to check the lock status of your iPhone or iPad is to use the IMEI number.
 Your IMEI is basically the serial number of your iPhone or iPad.
 It communicates with Apple servers and provides all the information about your iPhone or iPad.

-This method is the most reliable and secure way to verify your iDevice.
+This method is a reliable and secure way to verify your iDevice.
 You find the IMEI number in the following ways:

 - From the back of the iPhone